 Jeremy Seidman is a dedicated wealth management professional, with over two decades of experience.
 With a passion and skill to successfully guide individuals to their financial goals, Jeremy has based his career on integrity, hard work and focus on the client.

 Jeremy received his undergraduate degree at the University of Pennsylvania, and later earned his MBA from MIT Sloan School of Management.
 Early in his financial career, Jeremy worked at Credit Suisse Private Bank USA for over a decade, and served on Credit Suisse’s Advisory Council, a 14-person leadership team in the Private Bank.
-Today he is a managing director at UBS Financial Services, Inc. and leader of the Seidman/Bevis Group.
-Jeremy also volunteers his time with the MIT Sloan CFO Summit, Coaching4Change and Combined Jewish Philanthropies.
+Today he is a managing director at a Wall Street financial services firm, and leader of the Seidman/Bevis Group.
+Jeremy also volunteers his time with the MIT Sloan CFO Summit, Coaching4Change, and Combined Jewish Philanthropies.

 Outside of his work, Jeremy Seidman is an avid outdoorsman.
 As a family, the Seidmans enjoy skiing in New Hampshire and Utah, kayaking and boating at their summer house in Narragansett, Rhode Island, and playing endless games of fetch with their Portuguese Water Dog, Ray Ray (named after the UConn basketball legend, Ray Allen).